best farmland markets

 7. American Farmland Trust Maps

-The American Farmland Trust has an extensive report called Farms Under Threat that details the extent of farmland loss within the U.S. As part of this report, there are several maps that can shed light on which areas of the country have the most farming activity, and how this landscape has changed over the past few decades.
+The American Farmland Trust has an extensive report called Farms Under Threat that details the extent of farmland loss within the U.S. As part of this report, several maps can shed light on which areas of the country have the most farming activity and how this landscape has changed over the past few decades.

 american farmland trust map

-This next map shows which areas of the country are broken up into cropland, pastureland, rangeland, forestland, and woodland (among other things).
-Depending on which type of farmland you're looking for (e.g. – growing crops, livestock grazing, harvesting timber, etc.), this map can point you to the areas where those types are most prevalent.
+Another map shows which areas of the country are broken up into cropland, pastureland, rangeland, forestland, and woodland (among other things).
+Depending on which type of farmland you're looking for (e.g., growing crops, livestock grazing, harvesting timber, etc.), this map can point you to the areas where those types are most prevalent.

 farmland type map